TStesco/tstesco.github.io/_posts/2019-02-11-ubuntu1804-install.md

 tags: [software]
 ---

-# POOP

-I use Ubuntu 18.04 LTS on my laptop its a fantastic OS for general use.
+Ubuntu 18.04 LTS is a fantastic OS for general use.
+Here is a guide with the shell commands for installing it and customizing it.
-Like any good engineer I appreciate (semi)frequent maintenance, so I do a fresh reinstall of my OS and system software every few months.
-I made my own guide with the bash scripts and host it here so I can access it from my freshly installed OS.

 # Steps
 <ol>